Andrés Manuel López Obrador: Post-election protests

 López Obrador announced his victory to his supporters on the night of the election, stating that exit polls declared he had won by 500,000 votes.
 He did not cite any polls at the time and later referenced Covarrubias and IMO.
 Several days later, the Federal Electoral Institute (IFE) published its final tally, which had him down by a margin of 0.58%, or approximately 243,000 votes.
 López Obrador then initiated legal actions, claiming election irregularities in 54% of polling stations, and demanded a "vote by vote" recount in all polling stations.

 The Federal Electoral Tribunal (TEPJF) discussed the case and eventually dismissed it.
 The IFE called for the candidates to refrain from proclaiming themselves as the winner, president-elect, or president until the final resolution.
 Both candidates disobeyed this call.
-In an interview with U.S. Spanish-language TV network Univision, López Obrador referred to himself as "President of Mexico."
+In an interview with U.S. Spanish-language TV network Univision, López Obrador referred to himself as "President of Mexico".

-López Obrador held several gatherings in downtown Mexico City with hundreds of thousands of people attending.
+López Obrador held several gatherings in downtown Mexico City, with hundreds of thousands attending.
 On 31 July, as an act of civil disobedience, he organized a blockade of 12 kilometers of Paseo de la Reforma, one of the city's most important roads, which houses several hotels, corporate headquarters, and the Mexico City Stock Market.
 Business groups said the blockades cost Mexico City businesses in the area millions of pesos in losses.

 On 5 August, the TEPJF met in a public session to decide the outcome of the complaints the PRD and its coalition partners had filed.
-The seven magistrates voted unanimously to order a recount of 11,839 ballot boxes in 155 districts (9.2% of the total), despite López Obrador's public demand for a total recount.
+The seven magistrates voted unanimously to order a recount of 11,839 ballot boxes in 155 districts (9.2% of the total) despite López Obrador's public demand for a total recount.
 The TEPJF based its decision for a partial recount on its finding that, despite publicly demanding a vote-by-vote general recount, López Obrador's party filed legal challenges for 71,000 polling stations (54%).
-Therefore, the TEPJF found it could by law order a recount of only those 71,000 polling stations contested.
-The TEPJF ruled that it could not order a recount of the votes not in controversy because "the certainty asked by the [López Obrador] Coalition is tied to the respect for the tallies certified by the citizens in the polling stations not in controversy."
+Therefore, by law, the TEPJF found it could order a recount of only those 71,000 polling stations contested.
+The TEPJF ruled it could not order a recount of the votes not in controversy because "the certainty asked by the [López Obrador] Coalition is tied to the respect for the tallies certified by the citizens in the polling stations, not in controversy."